efeefe/is/pages/reuse-city/default.md

 ![](reuse-city.jpg)

 Hi, and welcome to reuse.city.
 I am [Felipe Schmidt Fonseca](https://is.efeefe.me), a PhD researcher in the [OpenDoTT project](https://opendott.org) (Northumbria University / Mozilla Foundation).
 My current [research questions](https://is.efeefe.me/opendott/questions) revolve around waste prevention through practices of reuse.
+Learn more about my research [here](../opendott).

 This page holds the ongoing documentation of my current efforts to co-design and prototype technologies and other ways to help assess the potential value of discarded materials.
 It will be updated in tandem with meta-documentation on [my second year of research](https://github.com/opendott-smartcities/II/).